jose1235a/proyecto-de-odontograma/README.md

 - PHP 8.2 or higher
 - Composer
 - MySQL
 - Laravel 12.x
 - Node.js (optional, for asset compilation)
 - An environment such as Laragon
+- Kilo Code (AI used for development)

 ---